 As the project moves through implementation and into operations, the project team needs to have clear roles and responsibilities.
 Although much of the project will be relatively similar to a typical major design-build project and follow very similar processes, the project team needs to understand how decisions and directions affect the long-term P3 project agreement.
 Therefore, the decision making and communications will require CDOT to be the day-to-day lead on the project for both the implementation and operations phases of the project, and communicate with HPTE on a regular basis.
 HPTE will act as the contract manger.
-Figure 9 on the following page illustrates the organization of the offices with the general responsibilities that will need to be assigned for the project.
-As mentioned previously the decision making process should include an assessment/consideration of how all decisions impact the long-term P3 project agreement.
+Figure 9 illustrates the organization of the offices with the general responsibilities that will need to be assigned for the project.
+As mentioned previously, the decision making process should include an assessment/consideration of how all decisions impact the long-term P3 project agreement.
 Both HPTE and CDOT will jointly develop the management plan for a specific project and include the following sections to help ensure the appropriate personnel are involved in decision-making during implementation:

 - Defined regular meetings/teleconferences with the HPTE/CDOT to cover:

-- Project status
+- o Project status

-- Project issues
+- o Project issues

-- Public outreach
+- o Public outreach

 - o Claims and intent to claim/change orders/supplemental agreements

-- Non-compliance status
+- o Non-compliance status

-- Project look-ahead
+- o Project look-ahead

 - Potential issues/decisions needed

 - Opportunities for incorporation of lessons learned/best practices from other projects/states

 - Defined decision-making matrix to categorize decisions, including the following approval/concurrence options:

-- CDOT approval/HPTE concurrence
+- o CDOT approval/HPTE concurrence

-- CDOT approval
+- o CDOT approval

-- HPTE approval/CDOT concurrence
+- o HPTE approval/CDOT concurrence

 - o HPTE approval

-- Contract Status
+- Contract status

-- o Payment to/from private partner to date
+- Payment to/from private partner to date

-- o Pending Payments to/from the private partner
+- o Pending payments to/from the private partner

-- Non-compliance status
+- o Non-compliance status

-- Contract performance measures
+- o Contract performance measures

-- Owner Obligations
+- Owner obligations

 - o Review of upcoming owner deliverables/reporting

 - o Owner performance and resources